roopamg/prometheus_setup/README.md

 3. Check the syntax of the config file using amtool
 4. Enable alertmanager as target in `/usr/local/bin/promtheus/promentheus.yml` file
 5. Now, the email configurations is also set in the `prometheus.yml file`
 5. As the alert is set on Instancedown within 10s.
-Alert will be sent to the desired the mailid after 10 seconds if any Instance which is configured in the prometheus file is down
+Alert will be sent to the desired Mail-ID after 10 seconds if any Instance which is configured in the prometheus file is down